jcuartas/Juan-s-PDF-Merger/README.md

 I created this program after several times I used Python for merging my PDF files.
 It was better to create a GUI for doing this task within seconds.

+For the next version I am trying to add PDF files preview in order to visually choose pages from files.